 The innate immune system is the body’s first line of defense against a range of pathogens, and is exceedingly adept at killing fungal pathogens.
-Biothera’s Pharmaceutical Group is developing compounds that work synergistically with monoclonal antibodies to engage and direct this fungal killing mechanism against cancer cells.
-Clinical and preclinical research demonstrates the effectiveness of this platform technology to significantly improve outcomes in a wide range of cancers.
-The company’s lead drug candidate, Imprime PGG®, is currently in multiple Phase 2 clinical trials and a Phase 2-3 trial for colorectal cancer.
+Biothera’s Pharmaceutical Group is developing Imprime PGG® to work synergistically with monoclonal antibodies to engage and direct innate immune cells to kill cancer.
+Clinical research demonstrates the effectiveness of this immunotherapy to significantly improve outcomes in a wide range of cancers.
+Imprime PGG is currently in multiple Phase 2 clinical trials and a Phase 3 trial for colorectal cancer.

 Biothera has a robust pharmaceutical development program that includes advanced clinical trials to treat colorectal cancer, non small cell lung cancer and chronic lymphocytic leukemia.
 For more information, including trial locations and participation requirements, go to clinical trials.